spatialthoughts/qgis-tutorials/source/docs/basic_vector_styling.rst

 .. image:: /static/basic_vector_styling/images/16.png
    :align: center

-17. Back in the :guilabel:`Layer Properties` dialog, you can click on the :guilabel:`Label` column next to each value and enter the text that you want to display.
-Similarly, you may click on the :guilabel:`Range` column to edit the selected ranges.
+17. Back in the :guilabel:`Layer Properties` dialog, you can double-click on the :guilabel:`Label` column next to each value and enter the text that you want to display.
+Similarly, you may double-click on the :guilabel:`Range` column to edit the selected ranges.
 Click :guilabel:`OK` once you are satisfied with the classes.

 .. image:: /static/basic_vector_styling/images/17.png
    :align: center